 On reaching the age of majority (18), individuals legally assume control over their persons, actions, and decisions.
 Before age 18 these were the responsibility of the individual’s parent or guardian.

-Thus, it is the policy of the Fund that only the applicant, Fund staff members (including application reviewers), and faculty/staff at the applicant’s college with a need to know have access to application and award information.
-Applicants do, however, give permission for the Fund to share limited demographic information with scholarship donors and the media as a part of the application process.
+Thus, it is the policy of the College Fund that only the applicant, College Fund staff members (including application reviewers), and faculty/staff at the applicant’s college have access to application and award information.
+Applicants do, however, give permission for the College Fund to share limited demographic information with scholarship donors, their school, and the media as a part of the application process.

 We collect personal information from applicants that is used solely for the purpose of determining eligibility for scholarship awards.
-With your permission, this information is shared only with scholarship donors (if you are a recipient) and your college.
+With your permission, this information is shared only with scholarship donors (if you are a recipient), your college, and it may be used in publicity work by the College Fund and/or the scholarship donor.
 Your information will never be provided to any other entity, unless we are required to do so by a law enforcement agency or court order.

 American Indian College Fund, 8333 Greenwood Blvd., Denver, CO 80221